jacubero/aws-architect-associate/docs/storage.rst

 ----------------------

 After volume deletion, the data is physically gone, and the volume cannot be attached to any instance.
 However, before deletion, it is good practicce to create a snapshot of the volume, which you can use to re-create the volume later if needed.
 To delete a volume, it must be in the available state (that is, not attached to an instance).

+If you want to retain the data on Amazon EBS, then you should disable ``DeleteOnTermination`` for the Amazon EBS volume.

 Modifying Amazon EBS volumes
 ============================